Catholic Social Action

 For example, St. Antoninus, St. Monica-St. George, Immaculate Heart of Mary, St. Clare and Churches, Moeller High School, and the Archdiocese Tribunal Offices have all improved their energy efficiency through this partnership with GCEA — some even lowering their energy bills by over 20 percent in the first months alone!
 You can learn about one example by visiting St. Monica-St. George’s Peace, Justice and Care for God’s Creation Team’s website.

-In the Fall of 2013, the Ohio legislature began hearings to re-evalutate the state’s energy efficiency and renewable energy porfolio standards.
-Among other outcomes, these roadmaps aim to incentivize utilities to utilize cleaner energy sources and help consumers make more efficient energy choices.
-Given that these incentives have helped the Archdiocese reduce its own energy consumption, as well as that of many of our parishioners, the Archdiocesan Catholic Social Action Office, Property Manager, and Climate Change Task Force provided input to Ohio Senate’s Public Utilities Committee for their deliberations.
+Given that the incentives resulting from these standards have helped the Archdiocese reduce its own energy consumption, as well as that of many of our parishioners, the Archdiocesan Catholic Social Action Office, Property Manager, and Climate Change Task Force provided input to Ohio Senate’s Public Utilities Committee for their deliberations.
 View the letter here.

 Hamilton County Parish Recycling Initiative